Ontario Personal Injury Lawyers

 Call 1-888-608-2111 for available options or Book a Consultation

 When used according to safe operation standards and with appropriate protective equipment, snowmobiles have the capacity to provide hours upon hours of wintertime fun.
-Unfortunately, there are numerous circumstances and scenarios that can make riding these vehicles exceptionally dangerous, perhaps even deadly.
+Unfortunately, there are numerous circumstances and scenarios that can make riding these vehicles exceptionally dangerous, even deadly.

 • Driver intoxication due to alcohol or drugs